LukasArmstrong/BackInMyDay/README.md

   - press the "Upload" button in the top right corner
   - Click Browse and browse for image
   - Click Submit to upload the image
+3. To see the Map view:
+  - click the map button